mfkiwl/rk-open-docs/USB/Rockchip_Developer_Guide_USB_EN.md

 ---
 ## 6 Android USB Gadget Configuration

-Since Linux 4.0, USB Gadgets have been configured in the framework of ConfigFs, and the android.c file in the Gadget directory has been deleted from the kernel.
+Since Linux-3.11, USB Gadgets have been configured in the framework of ConfigFS, and the android.c file in the Gadget directory has been deleted from the kernel.

-For instructions on how to use Android ConfigFs Gadgets, please refer to Linaro's official website:
+For instructions on how to use Android ConfigFS Gadgets, please refer to Linaro's official website:

 [https://wiki.linaro.org/LMG/Kernel/AndroidConfigFSGadgets](https://wiki.linaro.org/LMG/Kernel/AndroidConfigFSGadgets)